cmax1018/beatpal/README.md

 * Swap between configurations
 * Create custom configs

-### Known Bugs

-List of of known issues I plan to resolve:

-* Metronome sometimes will ring indefinitely, needing a page refresh to resolve
-* Incrementing the bpm of the metronome while playing is inconsistent
-* All done buttons in edit screen close all others.
-I plan to either make each pad customizable independently, or will just add one central done button to fix this
-* Sometimes, the first sound played is significantly delayed

 ## The Journey and What I Learned

 Making Beat Pal was incredibly rewarding.
 There is something I love about being